jalenwASC6/randomGenerator/README.md

 # randomGenerator
-This is the file I improved upon last week.
+The random person generator is the file I improved upon last week.